Eschatologue/CM_wiki/docs/spells/1st-level.md

 **Components:** V
 **Duration:** Concentration, up to 1 hour

 You choose a creature you can see within range and mystically mark it as your ^^Quarry^^.
 Until the spell ends, you deal an extra 1d6 damage to the target whenever you hit it with a weapon attack, and you have advantage on any Wisdom (Perception) or Wisdom (Survival) check you make to find it.
-If the target drops to 0 hit points before this spell ends, you can use a :rsc-bonus-action: **Bonus Action** on a subsequent turn of yours to mark a new creature.
+If the target drops to 0 Hit Points before this spell ends, you can use a :rsc-bonus-action: **Bonus Action** on a subsequent turn of yours to mark a new creature.

 ***At Higher Levels.*** When you cast this spell using a spell slot of 3rd or 4th level, you can maintain your concentration on the spell for up to 8 hours.
 When you use a spell slot of 5th level or higher, you can maintain your concentration on the spell for up to 24 hours.